SpellholdStudios/Adrian_NPC/README.md

 - <a href="http://www.shsforums.net/topic/31285-infinity-explorer-v085/">Infinity Explorer</a>, by Dmitry Jemerov / bigmoshi.
 - <a href="https://gibberlings3.github.io/iesdp/"><acronym title="Infinity Engine Structures Description Project">IESDP</acronym></a>, maintained by igi and lynx.
 - <a href="http://notepad-plus-plus.org/">Notepad++</a>, by the Notepad++ team, Don Ho, and the spellcheck plug-in.
-- <a href="http://www.shsforums.net/files/file/1048-weidu-highlighter-for-notepad/">WeiDU Notepad++ Highlighters </a>, by Argent77.
+- <a href="http://www.shsforums.net/files/file/1048-weidu-highlighter-for-notepad/">WeiDU Notepad++ Highlighters</a>, by Argent77.
+- <a href="https://forums.beamdog.com/discussion/78364/infinity-auto-packager-automatically-generate-and-adds-mod-packages-to-release-when-you-publish-it">Infinity Auto Packager</a>, by AL|EN.

 ##